blueSparrow2000/GOEC/README.md

 \* Download the code by using 'git bash'!

 ** If 'Invalid Python interpreter selected ...' message comes out, add a new one!
-(Any version above 3.7 is ok)
+(Any version greater or equal to 3.7 is ok)

 **Example of using git bash command (Using Pycharm IDE)**